Streets and Squares

 Holocaust Memorial at the corner of Kuybyshev Street.

-More to read Holocaust Memorial in Bronna Gora and to see the video published on YouTube.
-The English translation of the video.
+More to read about Holocaust Memorial in Bronna Gora and to see the video published on YouTube.
+The English translation of the footage.